Circle.so Pricing 2023: Which Plan Is Best for You?

 Basic Plan: $49/month

-The Basic plan costs $49 per month and covers the core features you need to build an online community:
+The Basic plan costs $49 per month and covers the core features you need to build a community:

 • Core community-building tools, including spaces and posts